Realme C33 price in Pakistan & specifications

-Realme C25 Price in Pakistan and features.
-The C25 was released by...
+Realme C11 Price in Pakistan and features.
+The C11 from Realme boasts...

 The Realme C33 will be on the market soon.
-In its C-series lineup, the company that makes smartphones is adding a brand-new phone.
+The company that makes smartphones is adding a brand-new phone to its C-series lineup.

-The name of the new phone will be Realme C33, and it will be a cheap smartphone.

-The Realme C33 phone has an Octa-Core processor with a speed of 1.8 GHz.
+The new Realme C33 smartphone will have an Octa-Core processor that runs at 1.8 GHz.
+The smartphone is powered by a 5000 mAh battery.

 The brand-new Realme C33 smartphone has a 6.5-inch big-screen display with an IPS LCD capacitive touchscreen and a full-HD screen with a resolution of 720 x 1600 pixels.